Leave the Door Open: Background and release

 Bruno Mars and Anderson .Paak met in 2017, while touring together on the European leg of Mars' 24K Magic World Tour (2017–18).
-The two were in the studio working with Nile Rodgers and Guy Lawrence of Disclosure.
-In late February 2021, Mars and .Paak announced on social media the formation of their new band, Silk Sonic, and revealed the artwork for their debut studio album, titled An Evening with Silk Sonic (2021).
-They also announced the release of the first single on March 5, 2021.
+The two were in the studio with Nile Rodgers and Guy Lawrence of Disclosure.
+In late February 2021, Mars and .Paak announced on social media the formation of their new band, Silk Sonic.
+They revealed the artwork for their debut studio album, An Evening with Silk Sonic (2021), and announced the release of the first single on March 5, 2021.

 In an interview with New Zealand radio DJ Zane Lowe for the Apple Music podcast Beats 1, Paak said the song required a lot of "patience and delicate".
 He added, "A lot of meat went into this song."
 Mars lamented the lack of live performances due to the COVID-19 pandemic, adding, "While I'm writing songs, that's a part of my whole thing ...
 I can't wait till people hear this."
 On August 18, 2021, during an interview with Rolling Stone, Mars confessed that the bridge of the song "almost broke the band up.
 But it wasn't right, and we all felt it."
 He added, "Andy played this thing, and he knew where the groove had to go, but for some reason I kept screaming, 'Man it sounds like books falling!'
 I was like, 'We gotta turn it down'."
 In an interview with Songwriter Universe, D'Mile explained that Mars had the idea and the song title, and knew the "concept he wanted"."
 He said they tried "different versions and ideas", removed pieces, and rebuilt the song several times until everyone was satisfied.

 On March 5, 2021, "Leave the Door Open" was released by Aftermath Entertainment and Atlantic Records as the album's first single via digital download and streaming services in various countries.
 "Silk Sonic Intro" was also issued on the same day, featuring the album's special guest Bootsy Collins.
 "Leave the Door Open" was released to US contemporary hit radio stations on March 9, 2021, by Atlantic Records.
 On March 8, 2021, Atlantic Records sent the track to various categories of American adult contemporary radio stations.
 Warner Music Group issued the track for radio airplay in Italy on March 12, 2021.
 On April 1, 2021, a live recording of the single was released for digital download and streaming, using audio from the 2021 Annual Grammy Awards performance with added narration from Collins.
-On the same date, two CD singles, the original version and the live version, of "Leave the Door Open" were released in various countries.
+On the same date, two CD singles, the original version and the live version of the song were released in various countries.
+The artwork of the CD single was designed by Virgilio Tzaj.